mph-/lcapy/doc/netlists.rst

 Each Component object has a number of attributes, including:

+- `V` transform-domain voltage across component

+- `I` transform-domain current through component

+- `v` t-domain voltage across component

+- `i` t-domain current through component

+Lcapy uses the passive sign convention.
+Thus for a passive device (R, L, C), current flows into the positive node, and for a source (V, I), current flows out of the positive node.

+Note, the above attributes are influenced by other components in the circuit.
+The following attributes assume that the component is not in
+circuit:

-- `Voc` transform-domain open-circuit voltage
+- `Voc` transform-domain open-circuit voltage; it is zero for passive components and infinite for current sources

-- `Isc` transform-domain short-circuit current
+- `Isc` transform-domain short-circuit current (the current flowing through the component when it is short-circuited); it is zero for passive components and infinite for voltage sources

-- `I` transform-domain current through network terminals (zero by definition)

-- `voc` t-domain open-circuit voltage
+- `voc` t-domain open-circuit voltage; it is zero for passive components and infinite for current sources

-- `isc` t-domain short-circuit current
+- `isc` t-domain short-circuit current (the current flowing through the component when it is short-circuited); it is zero for passive components and infinite for voltage sources

-- `isc` t-domain current through network terminals (zero by definition)

 - `B` susceptance